cltrudeau/purdy/README.rst

 * ``purdy`` -- Animated display that looks like a program is being typed to the screen.
 * ``subpurdy`` -- Full set of commands to control Purdy.
-Sub-commands dictate behaviour.
-Does a variety of code presentation.
+Sub-commands dictate behaviour, doing a variety of code presentation.
 Includes ANSI, RTF, HTML output as well as the typewriter animations.

 More information can be found in the Command Line Program Documentation.